SHOW UPDATE: The show originally scheduled for August 20, 2021, has been rescheduled for September 3rd, 2021.

 All current tickets will be valid for the rescheduled performance date.
 If you have any questions regarding your tickets, please contact firstname.lastname@example.org and include your order number for efficient processing.

-We look forward to welcoming Sam Riggs to Billy Bob’s Texas on Friday, August 20th.
-We offer a one of a kind experience in the heart of the Fort Worth Stockyards!
+We look forward to welcoming Sam Riggs to Billy Bob’s Texas on Friday, September 3rd.
+We offer a one-of-a-kind experience in the heart of the Fort Worth Stockyards!
 While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and live bull riding!

 Sam Riggs at 10:00 PM on the Main Stage

 House Band at 8:00 PM on the Honky Tonk Stage

 Doors Open at 6 PM

 Please plan to arrive early as the process to get into Billy Bob’s Texas will take longer than normal due to the new COVID-19 safety protocols.

 ATTENTION GUESTS!
 Download the AXS mobile app for contact-less entry, securely share tickets with friends, buy tickets quickly and easily, and more.